-- As of April 23, the Trump Administration has once again changed the criteria used to consider incarcerated individuals for early release.
-The new standard broadens the conditions for release to include incarcerated individuals who have served at least 25 percent of their sentences and who have less than 18 months remaining on their term.
+- As of April 23, the Trump Administration once again changed the criteria used to consider incarcerated individuals for early release.
+The new standard broadened the conditions for release to include incarcerated individuals who have served at least 25 percent of their sentences and who have less than 18 months remaining on their term.

 - On May 12, a federal judge ordered a federal prison in Connecticut to speed up its process for releasing incarcerated people who are at serious risk for COVID-19.
-The court found that prison officials failure to quickly release at-risk individuals, thereby putting them at risk of serious harm, was in violation of the 8th Amendment.
+The court found that prison officials' failure to quickly release at-risk individuals, thereby putting them at risk of serious harm, was in violation of the 8th Amendment.

 - On July 14, US District Court Judge Consuelo Marshall ruled that federal prison authorities must begin transferring medically vulnerable people from Lompoc, CA’s prison complex to home confinement, after a Covid outbreak at the prison killed four incarcerated people and infected more than 1,000 others.
 Judge Marshall found that the BOP had “likely been deliberately indifferent to the known urgency to consider inmates for home confinement, particularly those most vulnerable to severe illness or death.”